-Plans for a long weekend in New York City, but aren’t sure what to do?
-To help make your trip planning just a little easier, we’ve put together a New York City itinerary to help you make the most of your three days in NYC.
+Planning to spend 3 days in New York City, but aren’t sure what to do?
+To help make your trip planning just a little easier, we’ve put together a New York itinerary to help you make the most of your 3 days in NYC.

 From cruises and tours to museums and the great outdoors, you’ll get a real slice of New York life.